Nancypatel1103/ComplianceClient/VPN/VPN.md

 # VPN
 ## What is VPN
+A VPN connection establishes a secure connection between you and the internet.
+Via the VPN, all your data traffic is routed through an encrypted virtual tunnel.
+This disguises your IP address when you use the internet, making its location invisible to everyone.

 ## Why do we need a VPN
+You can establish a safe connection to the internet by using a VPN.
+You may effectively hide your IP address and make your online location invisible to others by channeling all of your data traffic through this encrypted virtual tunnel.

 ## How to configure the VPN
 1. Go to beta1. hi-clouds (https://beta1.hi-clouds.com/login) and SIGN IN by entering the admin permission username and password.
    ![image 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/c4695a68-a219-4d11-b945-bf048dbd4248)